davidyoon85/betterfin/README.md

 </p>
 <br/>

 This is a single page responsive app that gives the user a snapshot of their expenses.
-The user will be able to quickly understand the data by glancing at a monthly expense overview, month by month expense breakdown, and individual transaction chart.
+The user will be able to quickly understand the data by glancing at a monthly total expense overview, month to month expense breakdown, and a transactions chart.

 You can visit the app [here](https://betterfin-davidyoon.herokuapp.com/)!